joelparkerhenderson/github-special-files-and-paths/README.md

 GitHub links to this file, on the page "New Issue" and the page "New Pull Request".

 Default `CONTRIBUTING` files that apply across all repositories can be placed in an organization's `.github` repository.
+See [Creating a default community health file](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)

 ## CONTRIBUTORS